dillondaudert/Tetris.jl/src/notes.md

 - A `tetromino`, which is a meta entity containing 4 `cell`s.
 It has an identity (like `L`) which determines cell color and how the cells move together when translated/rotated.
 - The `score`, which displays the player's current score.
+- The `ghost tetromino` which displays where the active tetromino will end up if it completes its fall.

 ## Components
 - A `PositionComponent`, which encodes a location (x, y) on the game board.